 South Korea attractions including the statue of Kim Il Sung in Pyongyang, the Kumsusan Palace of the Sun, a micro-brewery in Kaesong and light trekking to Mount Kumgang.The operator keeps in regular contact with its ground agents and follows the advice of the Foreign Office

-The Foreign Office advice states that most visits to North Korea are trouble-free and that there is no immediate increased risk or danger to those living or travelling there.Moving through the border between North and South Korea requires special permission.Travellers should abide by the rules within the country, which include not walking around unaccompanied and refraining from taking photographs at certain locations if requested.Here is the North Korea Map.
+The Foreign Office advice states that most visits to North Korea are trouble-free and that there is no immediate increased risk or danger to those living or traveling there.Moving through the border between North and South Korea requires special permission.Travelers should abide by the rules within the country, which include not walking around unaccompanied and refraining from taking photographs at certain locations if requested.Here is the North Korea Map.

 - THE DMZ

 The official language is Korean.
 Note that North Koreans are quite picky about referring to Korean as Choseonmal, not hangungmal.
 Unlike South Korea, North Korea has abolished Chinese hanja characters and uses hangeul characters, known as Choseongul, exclusively.

 Your guides will speak fairly decent and understandable English (some better than others) and will translate something if you wish.
 Other guides have the ability to speak both Korean and either Mandarin, German, Russian, Japanese, or Spanish, depending on where you come from.
 A visit to the DPRK around their holidays may give you more of a chance to interact with the locals.

 - Kim Il Sung Square and the Arch of Triumph